nubank/k8s-api/doc/kubernetes-patch-strategies.md

 The body of the request is similar to a diff, meaning that you only need to describe what is going to change.
-This strategy tries to move away from the JSON Patch imperiative approach by allowing you to describe a data structure similar to the one you're patching.
+This strategy tries to move away from the JSON Patch imperative approach by allowing you to describe a data structure similar to the one you're patching.

 In the Kubernetes API, this is done by setting Content-Type header to